America marks 19 years since 9/11, under coronavirus precautions

 The cherished tradition of relatives reading victims' names in person was suspended this year due to the coronavirus pandemic.

-Vice President Mike Pence attended both remembrances, while Democratic presidential nominee Joe Biden will be at the observance on the memorial plaza.
+Vice President Mike Pence attended both remembrances, while Democratic presidential nominee Joe Biden was at the observance on the memorial plaza.

-Both men, in dark face masks, spoke briefly to each another.
+Both men, in dark face masks, bumped elbows and spoke briefly to one another.
+Biden also elbow bumped - the popular COVID-era handshake replacement - with second lady Karen Pence.

+Biden told reporters that Friday was not about politics but instead a national day of mourning.

+“I’m not gonna make any news today.
+I’m not gonna talk about anything other than 9/11,” he told reporters.
+“We took all our advertising down, it’s a solemn day, and that’s how we’re going to keep it, OK?”

 President Trump and Biden will both go to the Flight 93 National Memorial in Pennsylvania -- but at different times, Trump in the morning and Biden Friday afternoon.